 John Wesley Cromwell soon got involved with local politics in Virginia.
 In 1867 he was named a delegate to the first Republican convention in Richmond.
 He was also named clerk in the Virginia Constitutional Convention in 1868.

 In 1871, Cromwell moved to Washington, D.C. and entered Howard University Law School.
 He graduated two years later and was admitted to the District of Columbia bar in 1874.
-After graduating from Howard, he helped organize the People’s Advocate, a weekly newspaper in Alexandria, Virginia which he eventually moved to Washington, D.C. in 1877.
-Anticipating that he would need to supplement his attorney’s salary, Cromwell, while still at Howard, completed the civil service examination, and was appointed chief examiner of the division of money orders in the Post Office Department, a position he held until 1885. .
+After graduating from Howard, he helped organize the People’s Advocate, a weekly newspaper in Alexandria, Virginia, which he eventually moved to Washington, D.C. in 1877.
+Anticipating that he would need to supplement his attorney’s salary, Cromwell completed the civil service examination while at Howard.
+He was appointed chief examiner of the division of money orders in the Post Office Department, a position he held until 1885.
 After retiring from the Post Office Department in 1885, Cromwell practiced law briefly.
 He was probably the first African American lawyer to argue a case before the Interstate Commerce Commission in 1887 when he served as counsel for the plaintiff in William H. Heard v. the Georgia Railroad Company.
 Eventually Cromwell returned to teaching, this time in the public schools of Washington, D.C. where he served as instructor or principal in several public schools until 1919.

 A gifted organizer, Cromwell helped form the Virginia Educational and Historical Association and the National Colored Press Association which in 1894 became the National Afro-American Press Association.
 He was a founder of the Bethel Literary and Historical Association of Washington, D.C. and became the organization’s president in 1881.
 In 1897 Cromwell became a founding member of the American Negro Academy, an organization created to stimulate and demonstrate intellectual capabilities among African Americans.